If I were to ask you “where exactly does your bank put your hard-earned savings, your salary”?

 Or do you want to jump into investing?
 If you’re going to save, we automate a lot of expense management for you and tracking.
 A lot of these answers will become very specific to Europe but that’s because Europe has open banking in which the banks have to declare open their APIs and PSD2 which is the regulation.
 So it’s easy for us to build products through which you can link your bank account and we can do analytics on it.

-Initially, the idea was to link people directly with portfolios or sustainable portfolios of asset managers so you could find a fund that would be better for you.
+Initially, the idea was to link people directly with portfolios or sustainable portfolios of asset managers so you could find a fund that would be better for them.
 We changed our strategy post-COVID because we were looking at a market where the investor is very conservative, unlike Asia.
 Asia is very different.

-We also realized the importance of regions and link to that was the role of a human interface.
+We also realized the importance of regions and links to that was the role of a human interface.
 That is where today we are linking people with financial advisors.
 The value that we provide to financial advisors, on the other hand, was one this is a clientele they have completely lost; they don’t get this client and they’re not able to catch them young.
 Also, most of their clients are just getting older and older.
 That’s why the advisors are struggling.

 Sustainability acts as a big hope for people.
 We end up saving them a lot of time per conversion.
 We reduce their journey of converting a client and that is where our business model also comes in.

-Very Interesting!!
 Can you tell us about ESG?
 I believe it’s a global concept and multinationals are focusing on it too.

 For normal retail investors, it’s very easy to access ESG ratings for companies.
 You can just go to Yahoo Finance.
 Yahoo Finance uses Sustainalytics which is a rating agency to tell you the ESG rating of every company.